CriticalFlaw/awesome-tf2/README.md

 ## Useful Tools
 - [Backpack.TF](https://www.backpack.tf) - Crowd-sourced pricelist, keeping track of user's backpack values and much more!
-- [SteamRep](https://www.steamrep.com) - An invaluable trading tool that let's you check if a potential trader is a scammer.
+- [SteamRep](https://www.steamrep.com) - An invaluable trading tool that lets you check if a potential trader is a scammer.
 - [CastingEssentials](https://github.com/PazerOP/CastingEssentials) - A plugin that enhances the viewing experience of both casters and viewers.
-- [Loadout.TF](https://www.loadout.tf) - A web-app that let's you create custom loadouts without restrictions.
+- [Loadout.TF](https://www.loadout.tf) - A web-app that lets you create custom loadouts without restrictions.
 - [VTFEdit](http://nemesis.thewavelength.net/index.php?c=178) - Used for creating Valve Texture Format (VTF) files, which can then be used as textures or sprays in-game.
 - [GCFScape](http://nemesis.thewavelength.net/?p=26) - An app that can open and extract .gcf and .vpk files, which contain the  resources for Source engine games.